A Bookshop for my Handbag: Griffin Books

 The river meandered through the valley and spring was in the air in Delfryn.

-Planes are grounded, but we can travel.
-As writers we can allow our characters explore the places we long to visit.
-I am forcing my fictitious friends to visit restaurants, parties and the fairground.
+It is lockdown and planes are grounded, so I am forcing my fictitious friends to visit restaurants, parties and the fairground.
 I am delighting in the hustle and bustle of the crowded locations and soaking up the atmosphere more than ever before.
 A lockdown cannot lock my imagination and the silence helps me to find the words.

 I have selected my seventies outfit, added some powerful eyeliner and made my way to a Valentine’s party